Show All Answers

 #7 Other: Other mixed resinsCommonly used in mixed plastic containers or plastic products

-Each city utility account holder with the city may purchase up additional rolls of trash bags each year.
+Each city utility account holder with the city may purchase rolls of trash bags each year.
 They are $6 per roll for a 50 count.
 You have to provide account verification to purchase rolls.
 Only the person(s) listed on the account may purchase the rolls of trash bags without explicit written permission emailed to Utility Billing ahead of time.

 To have your electronics picked up our current process is to call either Utility Billing (817.598.4225) or the Solid Waste and Recycling Department (817.598.4154) and then they will be picked up at your curb.This serivce is provided to Weatherford residents with current Utility Billing accounts with us.